 Now I’m not saying that I hate bootcut jeans or they are awful, they definitely aren’t and they definitely have their place in the denim world and quite rightly so, but skinny jeans for someone like me were a blessing.
 I could actually buy them and not have to worry about hemming them!
 Even if they were too long, a little bit of stacking at the ankle was ok and you could always tuck excess fabric under too, so I could wear them straight out of the mail!
 I also noticed that it was easier to move in them, I was able to wear them with all of my shoes and boots, so I no longer had pairs hemmed to certain lengths for specific shoes, and they never, ever got wet when it rained!
 I hated the fact that bootcut jeans always soaked up water to beyond your ankles when it was wet outside, and living in England, that was often!

 Ever since I tried my first pair of skinny jeans, I have been hooked on them and they are all that I wear.
 I love them as skinny as possible now as I find the tighter they are on your legs, the slimmer you will look as it shows off your body shape rather than hide it.
 Luckily skinny jeans have literally taken over the denim world and they exist as a staple, more so than a bootcut jean now, and I love that they come in varying lengths.
 My go to choice now is ankle skinny jeans.
 These are supposed to be cropped and worn shorter, but on someone like me, they are actually full length!
-I will go into more detail for you about this in another post, but I definitely recommend the cropped versions!
+I have gone into detail about this in a post about finding skinny jeans for petite women, so check that out!